Charmstone: Scotland

 Scottish charm-stones are typically large smooth rounded pieces of rock crystal or other forms of quartz.
-They were credited with healing or quasi-magical powers, and often worked through water that the charmstone had been dipped into, which was considered efficacious against various ills of both humans and farm animals.
+They were credited with healing or quasi-magical powers, often through water that the charmstone had been dipped into, which was considered efficacious against various ills of both humans and farm animals.
 The Brooch of Lorn is an example of a charmstone set into a very elaborate brooch in the late 16th century, and worn by clan chiefs.

 It is likely that Scottish painted pebbles, which have been dated to the period 200 AD to the eighth century AD (the Pictish period) also functioned as charm-stones, often known as cold-stones.
-Such stones were used within living memory (1971) to cure sickness in animals and humans.
+Such stones were used within living memory (1971) against sickness in animals and humans.
 Robert Burns's Highland Mary is said to have been treated using charm-stones when she lay dying at Greenock in 1786.
-Some superstitious friends believed that her illness was as a result of someone casting the evil eye upon her and her father was urged to go to a place where two streams meet, select seven smooth stones, boil them in milk, and treat her with the potion.
+Some superstitious friends believed that her illness was due to someone casting the evil eye upon her; her father was urged to go to a place where two streams met, select seven smooth stones, boil them in milk, and treat her with the potion.

-In the Life of St. Columba it is recorded that he visited King Bridei in Pictland in around the year 565 AD and taking a white stone pebble from the River Ness he blessed it and any water it came into contact with would cure sick people.
-It floated in water and cured the king from a terminal illness.
+In the Life of St. Columba it is recorded that he visited King Bridei in Pictland in around the year 565 AD and took a white stone pebble from the River Ness which he blessed, so that any water it came into contact with would cure sick people.
+It is said to have floated in water and cured the king from a terminal illness.
 It remained as one of the great treasures of the king and cured many others.
 The belief in charm-stones is also well documented in medieval Iceland (Proc Soc Antiq Scot).
 Examples of such stones are held at National Museum of Rural Life, Kittochside, near East Kilbride, and the example set in the Lochbuy or Lochbuie Brooch is in the British Museum.